 Another amazing quality of the story is that everyone, irrespective of their beliefs, experience or cultural background, is going to be touched by it's subject matter.
 At some point in our lives most of us have wondered what would happen if our lost loved ones were to return to us....
 How would we react?
 Would we be surprised, scared or happy — or perhaps all three of these feelings would overwhelm us at the same time?

-In "Solaris" science fiction's great "IF" reaches it's outmost force making a reader or, in our case, a spectator to feel uncomfortable, sometimes even scared.
+In "Solaris" science fiction's great 'IF' reaches it's outmost force making the reader or, in our case, the spectator to feel uncomfortable, sometimes even scared.
 But, the novel is clearly written not to shock; rather to make us feel and think and to look at the world that surrounds us with different, somewhat renewed eyes.
 Writers who can do that are visionaries, and I am honored to be able to touch upon the work of one of them.

 The cast: Charles Church, Tara Godolphin, John Exell, Jacob Trenerry, Louise MacConnell and Murray Simon

 Written by Stanislaw Lem

 Performed at the Courtyard Theatre, London from 14th November to 8th December 2012